Drug use and type 1 diabetes booklet

 - painful withdrawal symptoms if you stop taking heroin, including intense cravings, sweating, bone and muscle pain, fever, stomach cramps, nausea, diarrhoea and vomiting.

-Ketamine (also known as K, Special K)
+Ketamine (K, Special K)

 Ketamine is a medical drug that is used as a general anaesthetic on humans and animals.
 It works by essentially “cutting off” the brain from the body.
 As a hallucinogen, it also distorts your vision and hearing, your emotions and your thinking.
 The effects of ketamine are dependent on things like your height, weight and general health, and may include: